newseal

 "Practical men, who believe themselves exempt from any intellectual influences, are usually the slaves of some defunct economist.
 Madmen in authority, who hear voices in the air, are distilling their frenzy from some academic scribbler of a few years back.” - John Maynard Keynes

-Office hours MTWThF 1:00 - 3:00 PM or by appointment.
+Office hours - MWF 1:00-2:00 PM, TTh 10:00-11:00, or by appointment.
 I am always happy to talk to students outside my scheduled hours.
-Feel free to drop in without an appointment, but if you are coming from off campus, call first to make sure I will be available.
-I will not be available Mondays or Tuesdays before an exam.
+Feel free to drop in without an appointment, but if you are coming from off campus, call or email first to make sure I will be available.

 "The world consists of facts, not of things." - Ludwig Wittgenstein